DLR-RM/BlenderProc/examples/basic/README.md

 {
   "name": "writer.Hdf5Writer",
   "config": {
-    "delete_original_files_afterwards": false
   }
 }
 ```

-* The last module now merges all the single files created by the two rendering modules into one `.hdf5` file per cam pose
+* The last module now merges all the single temporary files created by the two rendering modules into one `.hdf5` file per cam pose
 * A `.hdf5` file can be seen as a dict of numpy arrays, where the keys correspond to the `output_key` defined before

 The file `1.h5py` would therefore look like the following: